HomeLatest NewsEnterprise ITHuawei feels pinch of US restrictions, revenue growth shows downward slope

 Advertisement

-Like UK and EU nations, US administration has sought to push India to remove Chinese firms Huawei and ZTE from India’s upcoming 5G trials and other Information and Communication Technology (ICT) networks as the US and India explore ways to improve commercial ties in the sector.
+Like UK and nations, US administration has sought to push India to remove Chinese firms Huawei and ZTE from India’s upcoming 5G trials and other Information and Communication Technology (ICT) networks as the US and India explore ways to improve commercial ties in the sector.

 Huawei is owned by its Chinese employees who make up about 60% of its global workforce of 194,000.
 It began reporting financial results a decade ago in an attempt to appear more transparent and mollify foreign fears.